How to clean and sanitize a beer transfer hose

 When racking beer, one primary source of infection can be the transfer hose that is used.
 Hoses can easily develop knicks and cracks internally that are hard to spot, harbor bacteria and are very hard to effectively sanitize with chemicals.
 Chemical cleaners wash over the surface but don’t effectively deal with microbes deep in microscopic cracks.

-In order to sanitize the hose, first remove the ball lock connector by loosening the tail piece nut (the connector is not designed for high heat so should not be placed in boiling water).
+In order to sanitize the hose, first remove the ball lock connector by loosening the tail piece nut (the connector is not designed for high heat so should not be placed in boiling water; many Sanke connectors can handle heat but keep an eye on gaskets and replace if any signs of deterioration are detected).
 The connector should be disassembled and the insides thoroughly inspected, cleaned and rinsed with sanitizer.
 Place the hose into boiling water, starting with one end and slowly lowering it in so that water enters the entire length of the hose and air bubbles do not remain.
 (Water is a better conductor of heat than air so this method is most effective and completed quickest when air is removed from the hose.)

 Leave the hose in the boiling water for at least five minutes to ensure the inside of the hose reaches temperatures above 88°C/190°F.

 Once heating is completed, the hose can be reassembled with the connector and it is ready to use.
 It is good practice to always rinse the hose out thoroughly and immediately after each use to prevent microbes from having a ready food source to ‘set up shop’ in the first place.